mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/rhino-to-revit.md

 There are 3 main ways to classify and move Rhino geometry to Revit.
 Each successive strategy increases the integration within a BIM model, but each strategy also takes a bit more planning.
 The 3 ways are:

 1. Using [DirectShapes](#rhino-objects-as-directshapes) can be quite fast and takes the least amount of organizing.
 The limited organization and speed make DirectShapes best for temporary drawing sets such as competitions and early design presentations.
 DirectShapes may not the best for late project phases.
-2. Developing [Loadable Families with Subcategories](#rhino-objects-as-loadable-families) works well for standalone elements in a model or elements that might be ordered or built by an independant fabricator.
+2. Developing [Loadable Families with Subcategories](#rhino-objects-as-loadable-families) works well for standalone elements in a model or elements that might be ordered or built by an independent fabricator.
 Being part of a Family, these objects could have their own set of drawings in addition to being part of the larger project drawings.
 3. Use [Rhino geometry to generate Native Revit elements](#using-revit-built-in-system-families) is the best way to generate final Revit elements.
 While it is not always possible to create everything with native elements, native elements normally integrate best with the rest of the Revit team.
 These objects can potentially be edited without any dependency on {{ site.terms.rir }}.
 While the creating elements in this way can be limited, the resulting elements are native Revit elements.

+When determining which method and category to use, [reference this list of Revit Categories and the type of Families they can accept from {{ site.terms.rir }}](https://docs.google.com/spreadsheets/d/1l8koAQtsz0o9iK80gmpC0HqSAFqpqAb0rKYdXcQkBWE/edit?usp=sharing).

 Here is a Rhino model and quick Revit drawings for a competition model using DirectShapes: